ElusiveMonni/monni_docs/docs/commands/slash/points/inventory.md

 ## Arguments

-This command takes no arguments.
+- 1 **hidden:**
+	Whether the command will be visible to everyone or just the person using the command.

 ## Customization

-- **Systems**:
-	Which systems balance will be showed when using the command.
-When selecting multiple will show all systems selected and use a different embed
+The inventory command has no customization, and **cannot** have a custom embed style.